Tomographer/QPtomographer/doc/figures_of_merit.rst

 input and a reference system :math:`R\simeq X`, and where :math:`F(\rho,\sigma)` is defined as above.

-The optimization may be restricted to pure states without loss of generality.
+The optimization may be restricted to pure states without loss of generality, because the minimum of a concave function is over a convex set is reached at the boundary of the set.

-The worst-case entanglement fidelity may be computed by evaluating the following semidefinite program, in terms of the real variable :math:`\mu` and positive semidefinite variable :math:`\rho_X \geqslant 0`:
+The worst-case entanglement fidelity may be computed by evaluating the following semidefinite program (as described in |paper_arxiv_ref|), in terms of the real variable :math:`\mu` and positive semidefinite variable :math:`\rho_X \geqslant 0`:

 .. math::
    \begin{array}{rcl}